Stock Market Bears Reward Patience

 - Indefinite zero percent rate policy (ZIRP)

-- Open-ended and unlimited asset purchasing (a.k.a. quantitative easing or “QE”) for U.S. Treasuries, mortgage-backed bonds and investment grade corporate bonds
+- Open-ended and unlimited asset purchasing (a.k.a. quantitative easing or "QE") for U.S. Treasuries, mortgage-backed bonds, and investment grade corporate bonds

 - The relaxation of regulatory constraints on banks